HATFormer: Historic Handwritten Arabic Text Recognition with Transformers

-Table~\ref{table:compare} reports the CER for \proposedSystemName{} and several existing baselines across the three datasets.
-Since the public source code for existing Arabic HTR baseline models is not available, except \citet{saeed2024muharaf}, we compared our results to the reported numbers obtained from their papers.
-For \citet{saeed2024muharaf}, we retrained their model on each dataset for a fair comparison.
+An important note is that the only existing baseline for the Muharaf dataset is \citet{saeed2024muharaf}.
+Since the source code for many existing Arabic HTR baseline models is not publicly available, except \citet{saeed2024muharaf}, we compared our results to the reported numbers obtained from their papers.
+For \citet{saeed2024muharaf}, we retrained their model on each dataset and with stage-1 synthetic training for a fair comparison.
 It is important to note that the dataset splits used in these baselines may differ from those in our experiments, potentially affecting direct comparisons.
 Additionally, we conducted experiments on two variants of Muharaf, the entire dataset and a subset containing only Arabic characters.
 This allows us to investigate the impact of non-Arabic characters on HTR performance.
 For clarity, our analysis will refer to the Arabic-only subset as Muharaf.

 We first compared with CNN and RNN-based methods. \proposedSystemName{} achieves a CER of 8.6\% and 15.4\% on the Muharaf and KHATT datasets, respectively, as compared to \citet{saeed2024muharaf} who achieved a CER of 17.6\% and 14.1\%. \citet{lamtougui2023efficient} achieved a CER of 19.9\% on the KHATT dataset.
 These results indicate that the transformer architecture can significantly outperform traditional HTR methods based on CRNNs with a 23--51\% improvement in CER for handwritten Arabic.
 This aligns with computer vision and natural language processing trends, where transformers are increasingly favored due to their superior ability to take care of contextual information.